- Data protection officer

 We have activated IP anonymisation on this website, which means that the IP addresses of visitors to the IPI website that must be sent to the Google Analytics server are automatically shortened by removing the final digits within a very short time.

-Your personal data is neither transferred nor sold or otherwise transmitted to third parties in any form, unless this is required for the purpose of processing a contract or to fulfil our statutory tasks, or if you have expressly consented to this.
+Your personal data is neither transferred nor sold or otherwise transmitted to third parties in any form, unless this is required for the purpose of processing a contract or to fulfil our statutory tasks, or if you have expressly consented to this (e.g. to ensure the security of the entry forms on our website).
 In addition, data may be transmitted to third parties if we are under obligation to do so by law or by an enforceable official or court order.

 Some recipients of such data are located in Switzerland but can also be anywhere in the world.
 If we transmit data to a country that does not have appropriate data protection, we ensure an appropriate level of protection by employing contracts accordingly, or we act on the basis of the following statutory/legal exemptions: consent, performance of the contract, the establishment, execution or enforcement of legal claims, overriding public interests, published personal data, or the need to protect the integrity of the persons in question.
 At any time, via the office specified under Section 2, you may request information about the contractual guarantees mentioned.
 However, we reserve the right to censor copies, or to supply them only in part, for data protection reasons or reasons of confidentiality.